Sign up for free to listen for longer

 About the episode

-On May 13, 1862, in Charleston, South Carolina, a man named Robert Smalls took command of a Confederate ship called The Planter and liberated himself and his family from enslavement.
+On May 13, 1862, in Charleston, South Carolina, a man named Robert Smalls took command of a Confederate ship called The Planter and liberated himself and his family from slavery.
 As they passed the Confederate-held Fort Sumter, Robert Smalls was said to have saluted it with a whistle, and then added an extra one, “as a farewell to the confederacy.”
 Robert Smalls’ great-great-grandson, Michael Boulware Moore, tells the story.
+This episode was first released in June 2020.
 Say hello on Twitter, Facebook and Instagram.
 Sign up for our occasional newsletter, The Accomplice.
 Follow the show and review us on Apple Podcasts: iTunes.com/CriminalShow.
 We also make This is Love and Phoebe Reads a Mystery.
 Artwork by Julienne Alexander.
 Check out our online shop.
 Episode transcripts are posted on our website.
 Learn more about your ad choices.
 Visit podcastchoices.com/adchoices